MajorGiT89/GIS/README.md

 ### Room for improvement:

-- I would like to add a layer for protected areas/conservation areas/private game reserves and summary tables for how many of the observations occurred in these areas.
+- add a layer for protected areas/conservation areas/private game reserves and summary tables for how many of the observations occurred in these areas.
-- I would also like to add a layer for showing elevation.
+- add a layer for showing elevation.
-- I would also like to add an input where the user can define their own buffer area around points (or not at all).
+- add an input where the user can define their own buffer area around points (or not at all).

 ------------------------------------------------------------------------